What is the history and origin of Shou Sugi Ban?

 Shou Sugi Ban in Europe

-Now more than 10 years later, and several ovens down the line, the technique of firing has continued to evolve.
-The fire masters of Zwarthout l Shou Sugi Ban now burn a variety of timbers on a daily basis for international projects.
-The timbers used to make Shou Sugi Ban wood are selected for quality.
-Important factors that determine the quality are: the strength of the charred layer, the hardness of the wood and the appearance of the coal layer or flame markings.
+Now more than 12 years later, and several ovens down the line, the technique of firing has continued to evolve.
+The fire masters of Zwarthout l Shou Sugi Ban now burn a variety of wood on a daily basis for international projects.
+The types of wood used to make Shou Sugi Ban are selected for quality.
+Important factors that determine the quality are: the strength of the charred layer, the hardness of the wood and the appearance of the charred layer.

 Zwarthout | Shou Sugi Ban